 I would describe what happened in the first half of Game 3 and the 4th quarter of Game 6 as "choking," and that ended up being the difference in the series.
 Not gelling together in Game 1 and Game 5 shouldn't have mattered, considering that they did gel in Game 2 and got the big road win.

+You're right.
+I haven't listened to this particular interview yet however Joe has zero credibility in my opinion.
+Let his actions speaker louder than his words.
+Since 2004, he has been an overrated GM living off his reputation of signing Larry Brown, drafting #2 and trading for Sheed.
 So much crap about a team that will play hard, that he isn't afraid to make moves, about accountability etc. It's time for Dumars to walk the walk, we've all heard his talk, and for 3 years, it's been a lot of BS.

 If you think they choked, then why did they choke?
 Were they nervous?
 If so, then why didn't they choke at other times?

 I think that's a little harsh.
 Drafting Stuckey and integrating him into the rotation was a successful move to address a key weakness (backup PG), and Joe deserves credit for getting that done with a mid-first round pick.
 Of course, some of his other moves have been flops (Nazr, Jarvis).
 Joe has already changed the coach and is talking about making changes to the core of the roster as well.
 Only time will tell if it works out, but with the potential of changing the core AND hiring a new coach who'll really use the roster in the way Joe wants, this off-season is lining up as the one in which he'll be able to put his own personal stamp on the team to the greatest extent in several years.